 Raleigh

 Raleigh consistently ranks as one of the best cities to live in North Carolina.
 Known as the city of oaks, Raleigh is the capital of the Tarheel State.
 You’ll find a foodie freefall at Transfer Co.
-Food Hall, so indulge in all kinds of culinary creations here.
-Or check out some of Raleigh’s excellent breweries!
-The North Carolina Museum of Art has sprawling grounds of acres of sculpture pieces, fields of flowers ideal for photo ops, and wooded trails.
-It offers a lovely balance of modern and quaint.
+Food Hall, so indulge in all kinds of culinary creations here, or check out some of Raleigh’s excellent breweries!

-Umstead State Park is our favorite of several green spaces provided by the city.
-Raleigh is a mecca of the performing arts, as it’s home to many well-loved venues such as North Carolina Theater, North Carolina Opera, Carolina Ballet, and North Carolina Symphony.
+Raleigh is also a mecca of the performing arts, as it’s home to many well-loved venues such as North Carolina Theater, North Carolina Opera, Carolina Ballet, and North Carolina Symphony making it a great city for date night.

 New Bern